-IMPACT BIODIVERSITY (FAUNA AND FLORA) RESPONSIBILITY This section details with the issues relating to biodiversity during operation PHASE OPERATION ESKOM ENVIRONMEN TAL MANAGEMENT PROGRAMME 27.
+IMPACT BIODIVERSITY (FAUNA AND FLORA) RESPONSIBILITY This section details with the issues relating to biodiversity during operation PHASE OPERATION ESKOM ENVIRONMEN [®] TAL MANAGEMENT PROGRAMME Regular monitoring for erosion after construction to ensure that no erosion problems have developed as result of the disturbance, as per the Erosion Management and Rehabilitation Plans for the project.
+All erosion problems observed should be rectified as soon as possible, using the appropriate erosion control structures and re-vegetation techniques.
 All cleared areas should be re-vegetated with indigenous perennial shrubs and grasses from the local area.
 These can be cut when dry and placed on the cleared areas if natural recovery is slow.
-28. Wherever excavation is necessary, topsoil should be set aside and replaced after construction to encourage natural regeneration of the local indigenous species.
-29. Due to the disturbance at the site as well as the increased runoff generated by the hard infrastructure, alien plant species are likely to be a long-term problem at the sites and a long-term control plan will need to be implemented.
+Wherever excavation is necessary, topsoil should be set aside and replaced after construction to encourage natural regeneration of the local indigenous species.
+Due to the disturbance at the site as well as the increased runoff generated by the hard infrastructure, alien plant species are likely to be a long-term problem at the sites and a long-term control plan will need to be implemented.
 Problem woody species such as Prosopis are already present in the area and are likely to increase rapidly if not controlled.
-30. Regular monitoring for alien plants within the development footprint should be carried out.
-31. Regular alien clearing should be conducted using the best-practice methods for the species concerned.
+Regular monitoring for alien plants within the development footprint should be carried out.
+Regular alien clearing should be conducted using the best-practice methods for the species concerned.
 The use of herbicides should be avoided as far as possible.